NITK Beach

-NITK Beach is situated in Surathkal, the northern part of Mangalore city, Karnataka.
-This beach is also known as Surathkal beach.
+NITK Beach also known as Surathkal beach is on the Arabian Sea coast at Surathkal, 16 km north of the centre of Mangaluru city, in the Dakshina Kannada district of Karnataka, India.
 It is a private beach that was later named after the nearby NITK (National Institute of Technology, Karnataka).

-A lighthouse constructed in the year 1972 is very near to this beach.
+A lighthouse constructed in the year 1972 is close by.